Beale Air Force Base is poisoning the environment

 Harvard public health professionals say 1 ppt of PFAS in drinking water is potentially dangerous.
 These chemicals cause kidney, liver, and testicular cancer, and they contribute to the likelihood of developing breast cancer.
 PFAS is also responsible for fetal abnormalities, micro-penis in newborns, and it contributes to a host of childhood diseases, ranging from ADHD to Autism to childhood asthma.

-The U.S. EPA has issued a health advisory, meaning people need be aware of the harmful effects if the chemicals reach 70 parts per trillion (ppt) in drinking water or groundwater, although it does not order water companies to stop providing the contaminated
+The U.S. EPA has issued a health advisory, meaning people need be aware of the harmful effects if the chemicals reach 70 parts per trillion (ppt) in drinking water or groundwater, although it does not order water companies to stop providing the contaminated water to customers.

 The California State Water Resources Control Board recommends that a water system be shut down if PFOA and PFOS total more than 70 ppt.